 Kojetin sports cuts from chipping ice and scratches from North Woods’ burs.
 The marks testify his dedication to his job: taking care of students.
 Sometimes this means unclogging drains and changing light bulbs.
 But more often, it means asking students what they’re studying, what their dream job is and what they need prayer for.
 He might not know their names, but he knows how God works.

 “God will talk to you,” Kojetin said.
 “It’s not verbal and it’s not with these hearing aids.
 It’s recognizing God’s voice over all the needs around us.”

 Blocking out the tinkering of tools and drone of weed whackers, he hears the needs of the community.
 Kojetin practiced this selective hearing long before he came to Bethel.
 For 15 years, he tended to the needs of the Matehualan people in Mexico.

 “He’s really good at mentoring,” Teri, Kojetin’s wife, said.
 “He’s very sensitive and tenderhearted.”

-In the spring of 1983, Kojetin and Teri went with a group of missionary students to Matehuala, where they worked at Institute Betania – a connection to Bethany Global University, formerly known as Bethany Fellowship Missionary Training Center – when they attended in 1978.
+In the spring of 1983, Kojetin and Teri went to Matehuala, where they worked at Institute Betania – a connection to Bethany Global University, formerly known as Bethany Fellowship Missionary Training Center – when they attended in 1978.

 The pair flew off in different directions for their internships – Doug to San Juan, Puerto Rico, Teri to Nassau, Bahamas – but they remained together despite only corresponding through letters and an occasional voice recording on cassette tapes.
 Kojetin and Teri married a week after they returned.
 But they didn’t stay in the States for long.